 I don’t know.

-There are only 3 things I wanted to do for the rest of the day: catch the sunset in Kelingking Beach, get myself a Bintang Beer and have a good night sleep.
+There are only 3 things I wanted to do for the rest of the day: catch the sunset in Kelingking Beach, get myself a Bintang Beer, and have a good night’s sleep.

 After leaving my bag inside the bungalow, me and Wayan drove to Kelingking beach.
-Talking to Made, the host of the Ayu Hills Bungalows, he told me that the drive to se the dinosaur’s head is around 1 hour.
-It’s 4pm and the afternoon sun is shining so brightly.
+Talking to Made, the host of the Ayu Hills Bungalows, he told me that the drive to see the dinosaur’s head is around 1 hour.
+It’s 4 pm and the afternoon sun is shining so brightly.
 Looking up to the sky, all I can see is blue.
 No sights of fluffy clouds.